Forgot Password

 Technology has also enhanced the safety of climbers on Everest.
 Enhanced weather forecasting allows for enhanced planning, satellite communication equipment allows team members to communicate with one another, and advanced equipment more effectively protects the climber from harsh weather.

 But there will never be a point where technology removes all risk, and man's susceptibility to altitude, weather, and the inherent risks is continually at hand.
-The Francys and Sergei story is a testament to the fact that no matter the best technology and training, this kind of climbing will always present risks.
+The Francys and Sergei's story is a testament to the fact that no matter the best technology and training, this kind of climbing will always present risks.

 The Debate Over Supplemental Oxygen